r4dx/netstatfs/README.md

 # netstatfs
-FUSE app to map network statistics to filesystem
+FUSE app to map network statistics to filesystem written in GO.